-If you are successful, you will receive a written offer, including any specific conditions attached to the grant.
+We will advise you of the outcome of your application in writing.
+If you are successful, we advise you of any specific conditions attached to the grant.

-If you are unsuccessful, we will notify you in writing and give you an opportunity to discuss the outcome with us.
+If you are unsuccessful, we will give you an opportunity to discuss the outcome with us.
 You can submit a new application for the same (or similar) project if there are future funding rounds.
 You should include new or more information to address the weaknesses that prevented your previous application from being successful.
-If a new application is substantially the same as a previous ineligible or unsuccessful application, we may refuse to consider it for merit assessment.
+If a new application is substantially the same as a previous ineligible or unsuccessful application, we may refuse to consider it for assessment.